Human settlement

-In geography, statistics and archaeology, a settlement, locality or populated place is a community in which people live.
+In geography, statistics and archaeology, a settlement, locality or populated place is a community of people living in a particular place.
 The complexity of a settlement can range from a minuscule number of dwellings grouped together to the largest of cities with surrounding urbanized areas.
-Settlements may include hamlets, villages, towns and cities.
-A settlement may have known historical properties such as the date or era in which it was first settled, or first settled by particular people.
+Settlements include homesteads, hamlets, villages, towns and cities.
+A settlement may have known historical properties such as the date or era in which it was first settled or first settled by particular people.
+A number of factors like war, erosion, and the fall of great empires can result in the formation of abandoned settlements which provides relics for archaeological studies.

+The process of settlement involves human migration.

 In the field of geospatial predictive modeling, settlements are "a city, town, village or other agglomeration of buildings where people live and work".

-A settlement conventionally includes its constructed facilities such as roads, enclosures, field systems, boundary banks and ditches, ponds, parks and woods, wind and water mills, manor houses, moats and churches.
+A settlement conventionally includes its constructed facilities such as roads, enclosures, field systems, boundary banks and ditches, ponds, parks and woodlands, wind and watermills, manor houses, moats and churches.

+An unincorporated area is a related designation used in the United States.

 History

 The earliest geographical evidence of a human settlement was Jebel Irhoud, where early modern human remains of eight individuals date back to the Middle Paleolithic around 300,000 years ago.

-The oldest remains that have been found of constructed dwellings are remains of huts that were made of mud and branches around 17,000 BC at the Ohalo site (now underwater) near the edge of the Sea of Galilee.
+The oldest remains found of constructed dwellings are of huts made of mud and branches around 17,000 BC at the Ohalo site (now underwater) near the Sea of Galilee.
 The Natufians built houses, also in the Levant, around 10,000 BC.
-Remains of settlements such as villages become much more common after the invention of agriculture.
+Remains of settlements such as villages become much more common after the invention of agriculture, the oldest found is Jarmo, located in Iraq.

 In landscape history

 Landscape history studies the form (morphology) of settlements – for example whether they are dispersed or nucleated.
 Urban morphology can thus be considered a special type of cultural-historical landscape studies.
 Settlements can be ordered by size, centrality or other factors to define a settlement hierarchy.
-A settlement hierarchy can be used for classifying settlement all over the world, although a settlement called a 'town' in one country might be a 'village' in other countries; or a 'large town' in some countries might be a 'city' in others.
+A settlement hierarchy can be used for classifying settlements, though a settlement called a "town" in one country might be a "village" in others; or a "large town" in some countries might be a "city" in others.